chiyu1203/ephys/README.md

 ````
 **e.g. D:\Open Ephys\2025-02-23_20-39-04\phy_KS4>phy template-gui params.py**

-## data collection (doing a 3 hour recording with a 32-channel probe generates data at around 25 GB, double check if neuroPC has enough capacity before starting a session, a 80-min recording with 128 channels results in 40 GB)
+# data collection (doing a 3 hour recording with a 32-channel probe generates data at around 25 GB, double check if neuroPC has enough capacity before starting a session, a 80-min recording with 128 channels results in 40 GB)

+# Probe mapping
+We use probes from CambridgeNeurotech.
+The mapping can be found via probeinterface, for more [details](https://github.com/SpikeInterface/probeinterface/issues/301), or customised adjusted json or prb file in the repository.
+For example, 'H10_RHD2164.prb' or 'H10_RHD2164_rev.prb'. rev means the intan chip is inserted in the opposite direction.

 # Preparation

 1. Turn on air conditioning and PC to heat up the room in the morning [Optional] Use dehumilifier to reduce the humidity overnight.